-The flexible entry and additional submission portfolio is a way for domestic students who are close to the required ATAR (or equivalent) to gain entry into the course.
-This system is very important as it gives us a chance to assess students on more than just their ATAR and to allow excellent students into the program who are just short of the entry score.
+The flexible entry and additional submission portfolio is a way for students who have achieved close to the required ATAR (or equivalent) to gain entry into our programs.

-In conjunction with the HSC and other formal assessment systems, it assists The University of Sydney to identify those students with the potential to excel in higher education in the fields of architecture and design.
+In conjunction with the HSC and other formal assessment systems, it assists the University of Sydney to identify students with the potential to excel in higher education in architecture or design computing.

-Students that expect to receive an ATAR within five points of the published previous years ATAR cutoff are encouraged to apply through flexible entry or additional submission.
+Students expecting to receive an ATAR of up to five points lower than or roughly around the ATAR are encouraged to apply through flexible entry or additional submissions.